-The Danube: by boat and bike
+The Danube by boat and bike

 The Danube rushed past my bedroom window, a foot below the sill, a set-up that had me sleeping beneath water level, immersed in nature in just one of many ways on this journey through four European countries.

 We began in Passau, a German town where three rivers – the Danube, Inn and Ilz – come together.
 Our taxi driver proudly informed us that a million visitors flow into this place of confluence each year.
-As he delighted in listing off the many visiting nationalities, we gazed out of the window down cobbled streets glimpsing ancient churches, art galleries (and, as we later found on a stroll, galleries in churches), umbrella-dotted waterside cafes and boats.
+As he delighted in listing the many visiting nationalities, we gazed out of the window down cobbled streets glimpsing ancient churches, art galleries (and, as we later found on a stroll, galleries in churches), umbrella-dotted waterside cafes and boats.

 And there was ours, beside a circus on a peninsula pointing out of town; a long, three-deck river-cruiser – called My Story – bedecked in bicycles.
 They were lined up on the top deck and stacked beside the entrance ramp.
 As we went aboard, we found more: electric models huddling in halls out of rain’s way.